Beginning with the third season, Modern Family has added an extremely unsettling, CGI smile to the face of Baby Lily in the opening credit montage.

 Switching him off also had this effect, though for the opposite reason (the character we were expected to believe was a machine looked disturbingly human when he was deactivated and effectively, dead.)

-Which may be a big reason why the Amargosa scene in Generations willied out a lot of people.
+Which may be a big reason why the Amargosa scene in Star Trek: Generations wigged out a lot of people.
 Especially when his emotion chip overloaded and he couldn't stop laughing.

 A program on the Military Channel about the Gettysburg Address features a mix of live actors, with a mostly-to-completely CGI Abraham Lincoln.
 The CGI Lincoln squarely falls into the Uncanny Valley.